mkoslacz/minimal-mistakes/_posts/2017-02-08-moviper--the-android-viper-library.markdown

 }
 ```

 As you can see, I have made them fields of our Routing.
-You will get the great benefit of it in the next post, while we'll redo the whole process using TDD.
+You will gain the huge benefit from it in the next post, while we'll redo the whole process using TDD.
 For now just trust me please :wink:.
 Take note of a `relatedContext` nullcheck using cool Kotlin [safe call](https://kotlinlang.org/docs/reference/null-safety.html#safe-calls) and [let function](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/let.html).

-In Routing it's important to always check if the mentioned context is attached, because if Presenter calls a routing on the non-main thread, it's possible that related context provider, ie. Activity already got destroyed, so it could lead to crash.
+In Routing, it's important to always check if the context is attached, because if Presenter calls a routing on the non-main thread, it's possible that related context provider, ie. Activity, already got destroyed, so it could lead to a crash.

-Ok, so now we have implemented the routing despite that we don't have any other Viper screen module yet, nice!
+Ok, so now we have implemented the Routing despite that we don't have any other Viper screen module yet.
+Nice!

 ## Interactor

-Let's implement the Interactor now, I did it that way:
+Let's implement the Interactor now, I did it this way:

 ```kotlin
 class LoginInteractor : BaseRxInteractor(), LoginContract.Interactor {